 Colleges are required to follow their published policies with respect to the steps and time-frames involved in their disciplinary proceedings.
 Mandl will attempt to remain flexible without allowing undue delays.
 The College will ensure that the proceedings are fair and clear to all parties involved and are conducted without hidden agendas and conditions, making appropriate information available to each party.
-Mandl will ensure that the officials conducting a disciplinary proceeding do not have a conflict of interest or bias either for or against the accuser or the accused.
-Proceedings will be completed within reasonably prompt timeframes designated by Mandl's policy, including:
+Mandl will ensure that the officials conducting a disciplinary proceedings will be completed within reasonably prompt timeframes designated by Mandl's policy, including:

-- a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay; - conducted in a manner that is consistent with the institution's policies and transparent to the accuser and the accused; includes timely notice of meetings at which the accuser or accused, or both, may be present; and provides timely and equal access to the accuser, the accused, and appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings; and - conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused.
+- a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay; - conducted in a manner that is consistent with the institution's policies and transparent to the accuser and the accused; - includes timely notice of meetings at which the accuser or accused, or both, may be present; and - provides timely and equal access to the accuser, the accused, and appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings; and - conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused.